DirectorySpider/solaris-ui-lib/README.md

 # Source
 #### The code was originally created by Solaris Software.
-Code was found from: https://raw.githubusercontent.com/Stebulous/solaris-ui-lib/main/source.lua
+- Code was found from [here](https://raw.githubusercontent.com/Stebulous/solaris-ui-lib/main/source.lua)!